claudiolagona/roadvision/README.md

 The HOG + SVM approach provides a useful classical baseline and demonstrates the limitations of handcrafted features and sliding-window detection on complex road scenes.

-Fine-tuning YOLO11s significantly improves detection performance, especially after introducing data augmentation.
+The YOLO11s model with data augmentation achieved better validation performance than the YOLO11s baseline.

 The project demonstrates the complete Computer Vision workflow from dataset preparation and feature representation to model training, evaluation, failure analysis and inference on new images.